Subscribe to Explore With Finesse!

 Kampala, the capital city of Uganda, is an incredible city to visit.
 It provides an authentic experience that many travelers to Africa may not otherwise encounter.
-A great thing about Kampala is the ability to travel here while on a budget.
+Another great thing about this city is the ability to travel to Kampala on a budget!

 In this guide, we’ll cover Kampala’s claim to fame, things to do and see, cuisine, where to stay, and tips for visiting.